KateiRen/TonUINO-in-a-Toniebox/docs/scripts.md

 ![scripts to get going]({{ site.url }}/TonUINO-in-a-Toniebox/assets/Script1_4.jpg)
 - the files are copied and renamed on the fly

-## List SC card content and display the mp3 tags
+## List SD card content and display the mp3 tags

-wip
+work in progress...